 I’ve found that I really enjoy when I get to speak to or help a client who speaks mostly Spanish.
 You can see how their shoulders relax when you can speak their language and they become more comfortable with the treatment plan for their animal.
 I’ve also found that they are more likely to return and recommend you to their friends and family.
 Being a part of bridging this divide that we currently have in our country with the Latin and Spanish communities is a great gift.

-What challenges did you encounter when you became a female veterinarian with children?
+What challenges did you encounter when you became a mother while practicing veterinary medicine?

 Raising my boys when they were very young was a major challenge, especially since my husband and I do not have family close by to help.
 My family is 11 hours’ drive away and my husbands’ family is in Europe.
 I was very fortunate to work in veterinary practices that were understanding about taking time off when my kids were born.
 I am very grateful for that and hope that other practices see the importance of giving their staff the time needed to be with new additions to their family.
 When my boys were babies, breast pumping at work was always a challenge, especially if you were slammed with rooms or an emergency came in.
 There was no privacy while I pumped and other veterinarians and hospital staff would walk through the room.
 I wasn’t personally bothered by this as I don’t get embarrassed too easily.
 After all, it’s one of the most natural things I could do to provide for my boys.
 However, it may make others uncomfortable to not have privacy for pumping, especially when the spaces are high traffic areas.
 I once had an industry representative walk in while I was pumping milk.
 We were face to face and all was exposed—fortunately we were friends and just laughed it off but this could have been a very upsetting situation for others.